 - Consider the scope of work of the external auditors and regulators, as appropriate, for the purpose of providing optimal audit coverage to the organization.

-The Internal Audit Director and staff of Internal Audit are authorized to:
+The Chief Audit Executive and staff of Internal Audit are authorized to:

 - Have unrestricted access to all functions, records, property, and personnel.